-Table 7 below summarizes the mental health indicators for Nebraska and the ECDHD district from the 2020 County Health Rankings.
-Compared to the state, as a whole, ECDHD counties is relatively aligned across all five indicators with the exception of Colfax County, which reported an increased percentage of adults who stated their general health was fair to poor.
+Table 11 below summarizes key mental health indicators for Nebraska and the ECDHD district from the 2020 County Health Rankings.
+Compared to the state, as a whole, ECDHD is relatively aligned across all three indicators with the exception of Colfax County, which reported an increased percentage of adults who stated their general health was fair to poor.